Study of $qqq\bar{q}Q$ pentaquark system in the Chiral Quark Model: Numerical Results

 To identify which terms in the Hamiltonian making the state to be bound, the contributions from each term of Hamiltonian for the color singlet channel of $\Sigma_c\pi$, are given in Table~\ref{tab:table5}. $\Sigma_c + \pi$ represents the noninteracting $\Sigma_c$ baryon and $\pi$ meson.
 The difference between the pentaquark state and two free corresponding hadrons is denoted as $\Delta_E$, which stands for contributions of interaction between two clusters.
 Since identical light $q$ quarks can be exchanged in two clusters, kinetic energy of relative motion between two clusters provides major repulsion, with the contribution about $55.1$ MeV.
 However, considerable attraction from one-gluon-exchange and $\sigma$ meson exchange can cancel out the whole repulsion, and the rest of the attraction makes two hadrons to be bound.
 Besides, confinement potential and $\pi$ meson exchange provide a weak attraction between two clusters, while $\eta$ meson exchange provides slight repulsion.
 There is no contribution from the $K$ meson exchange because no $s$ quark involved in this system.
 Therefore, one-gluon-exchange and $\sigma$ meson exchange contribute to the binding of the $\Sigma_c\pi$ state.

 The spacial configurations of the states are determined by the dynamical calculation.
 The root-mean-square (RMS) distances between any two quarks for the system are calculated and shown in Table~\ref{tab:table6}.
 We do the channel coupling calculation for two spatial structures $[qqc][\bar{q}q]$ and $[qqq][\bar{q}c]$, respectively.
 From the results in Table~\ref{tab:table6} we can see that: (1), for $[qqc][\bar{q}q]$, the distances between any two quarks are around $1$ fm.
-Similar distances between any two quarks owe to action of the antisymmetry operator, which makes identical quarks exchange between two clusters, this common feature implies that the lowest state $\Sigma_c\pi$ has a relatively compact structure; (2), for $[qqq][\bar{q}c]$, identical quarks are restricted in one cluster, the distances among the subcluster are less than 1 fm, while the distances between two clusters are about $3$ fm, which indicates that the $ND$ state should be a molecular state with large separation.
+Similar distances between any two quarks owe to action of the antisymmetry operator, which makes identical quarks exchange between two clusters.
+As we can't distinguish the identical quarks in two sub-clusters, the distances $r_{qq}$, $r_{q\bar{q}}$ and $r_{qc}$, is actually an average effect.
+The real distances among the sub-cluster are estimated to be less than $1$ fm, however, the distance between non-identical quarks, $r_{c\bar{q}}$, can be treated as the distance between two clusters; (2), for $[qqq][\bar{q}c]$, identical quarks are restricted in one cluster, the distances among the sub-cluster are less than $1$ fm, while the distances between two clusters are about $3$ fm, which indicates that the $ND$ state should be a molecular state with large separation.
 The formation of this structure is related to the weak interaction between two clusters; (3), for the coupling of two spatial structures, the system will automatically select a more favorable structure, because of its lowest energy.
 Meanwhile, the result indicates that the influence of channel coupling will pull the two clusters closer.
+This feature implies that the lowest state $\Sigma_c\pi$ has a relatively compact structure.